daattali/beautiful-jekyll/capstone/timeline.md

 #### Students rate the projects

 After the presentations, the students assign a final rating to the projects.

 #### Students are assigned to projects

 Based on student interest, the MDS leadership team assigns student groups to the projects.
 In the unlikely scenario that there is insufficient interest in a project, no student group will be assigned to that project.

 #### Kickoff meetings

 The students will arrange a date and time with their capstone partner and teaching fellow mentor to have an initial meeting to discuss the project.

+#### Student proposal stage

+Students propose the data product and approach.

+  1. The student team works with each other, colleagues, and teaching fellows to develop an approach in a 2-day hackathon.
+  2. Students present the proposal at UBC, to solicit ideas and feedback.
+  3. Students write the proposal.
+This will be passed to the capstone partner to check that the proposed product is indeed in line with the capstone partner's needs.

+#### Project development stage

+Students develop the data product.
+This involves:

+    - Regular meetings with the teaching fellow mentor.
+    - Regular meetings with the capstone partner.
+    - Recording your progress and explorations in a data science notebook.

+#### Project polishing stage

+Students polish the data product for delivery to the capstone partner:

+    1. Deliver the data product after incorporating feedback from teaching fellows and colleagues, along with a final report.
+    2. Briefly present product(s) in an end-of-program celebration (not graded).
+    3. At the end, students also reflect on the project in a short individual report.

+#### Final presentations

+Students present the final data product and approach to the class.